kvinay7/interview-preparation/OS.md

 7. User Environment: userinit.exe starts the user session and loads the desktop (explorer.exe).
 8. Clicking the refresh button on setup to ensure that the system is displaying the most up-to-date information.

-### How Interrupts Work:
-1. Interrupt Occurs: A hardware device or software process triggers an interrupt.
-2. Interrupt Request (IRQ): The interrupt request is sent to the interrupt controller, which informs the OS.
-3. Interrupt Acknowledgment: The CPU acknowledges the interrupt, saves the current execution context (e.g., registers, program counter), and begins executing the ISR.
-4. Interrupt Handling: The Interrupt Service Routine (ISR) performs necessary tasks, such as reading data from I/O devices, handling system calls, or responding to errors.
-5. Context Restoration: After the ISR finishes, the CPU restores the previous execution context (using a context switch) and continues where it left off.

 ### Types of Operating Systems

 | **Type of OS**           | **Description**                                                                                                    | **Advantages**                                                                                  | **Disadvantages**                                                                              | **Real-World Examples**                                      |